-- Users are complaining on forums that Microsoft has removed the Spot Fix function from Photos.
+- Users complained on forums that Microsoft has removed the Spot Fix function from Photos.

-- The Red Eye function also appears to have been removed.
+- The Red Eye function also appeared to have been removed.

 First, the good news: yes, Photos has a richer set of editing tools now.
 The new app’s interface is more in line with the Photos app on iPhone, which isn’t necessarily better but does at least allow you to work quickly and intuitively.

 While it doesn’t yet have all of the features of its desktop counterpart (there are no tilt-shift or panorama tools, for example), it’s not far off either — especially if you don’t mind working in the much-maligned Photos for iOS.

 A little over a year ago, however, several users have raised their complaints that the Spot Fix feature, a tool where you can easily fix spots and remove them.